dilip27m/Portfolio/portfolio/src/app/temp/mistakes_and_learnings.md

 shadow-md	✅ Yes	Default shadow, hover glow shadow-none	✅ Yes	No default shadow, clean look, hover glow works

+Tailwind's border-b-2 + hover:border-blue-500 creates a bottom border, which looks like an underline.

 # use react-icons to get all the icons
 https://react-icons.github.io/react-icons/